SienneR/SienneR.github.io/essays/paradoxical-intelligence.md

 ### In Class Practice WODs and In Class WODs

 For In Class Practice WODs (and almost identically, In Class WODs), the helpfulness of generative AI depended greatly on the context of the WOD.
 For example, with basic JavaScript, HTML, and CSS, you can almost certainly get the right answer spit out at you if you try enough times.
 You can copy and paste your code in, if you have an error, and ChatGPT will tell you some things to try to fix it.
 While I do not have a definitive percentage, with topics such as the aforementioned ones, you have an about 95% chance of being able to have generative A.I. completely create, or at least solve errors, within a specific task.
+For example, on the beginning WODs where we were learning JavaScript, although I tried to synthesize code myself to learn the language, I would always copy and paste my code into ChatGPT to see the syntax mistakes I was making, and it almost always gave me a good fix!

 However, when it came to more complex and interrelated concepts, such as using MongoDB with Meteor and using React with Meteor, ChatGPT is almost completely unhelpful.
 While it can give you some 'skeletons' to build onto, they're almost always poor solutions.
 For example, just today I tried to have ChatGPT create a button which interacts with a custom Collection.
 The result ChatGPT gave was not only incorrect but convoluted and poorly organized.